James Wu

 Meet James

-Previously, James was a Senior Strategist at SYP where he led Fortune 500 executives through large-scale transformation.
-Prior to SYP, James was Head of Branding for the nonprofit impact investor, Acumen; worked in development for the Brooklyn Academy of Music (BAM); and served as Director of Business Development for the digital consultancy, Modea.
+Previously, James was a Partner and Head of Strategy for A—B Partners, a Senior Strategist at SYP where he led Fortune 500 executives through large-scale transformation, and Head of Branding for the nonprofit impact investor, Acumen.
+He has also worked in development for the Brooklyn Academy of Music (BAM) and served as Director of Business Development for the digital consultancy, Modea.

 James serves as Chairman Emeritus of the Marketing Advisory Board at Virginia Tech, and as a board member for the Asian Mental Health Collective.
-He has guest lectured for the Virginia Tech Honors College Presidential Global Scholars in Riva San Vitale, Switzerland; the University of Warwick in the UK; John Jay College for Criminal Justice’s Moelis Social Entrepreneurship Fellows; University of Texas’s McCombs School of Business; and Columbia University's School of International and Public Affairs.
-He lives in Brooklyn, NY, with his wife, 7-year-old son, and 14-year-old Shiba Inu, Tomo—the inspiration for the studio’s name.
+He has guest lectured for the Virginia Tech Honors College Presidential Global Scholars in Riva San Vitale, Switzerland; the University of Warwick in the UK; John Jay College’s Moelis Social Entrepreneurship Fellows; University of Texas’s McCombs School of Business; and Columbia University's School of International and Public Affairs.
+He lives in Brooklyn, NY.

 James is gifted at helping organizations find their unique essence.
 He’s also a pleasure to deal with—smart, fast, and unusually adept at managing complex projects with a large set of stakeholders who aren’t always singing the same song.